Skip to main content

 Backward scheduling means that production orders are scheduled precisely so they would be finished and promptly delivered by the clients’ requested delivery dates.
 That means everything is scheduled for the last minute, including the ordering of the materials and the production itself.
 This, however, cannot be manually done on a consistent basis and requires an ERP/MRP system with a backward scheduling functionality.

 Not only can just-in-time manufacturing work alongside an ERP/MRP system, software could play an integral part in the JIT approach.
-Aligning with the goals of just-in-time, ERP systems have been designed to trim the extra fat from a business, streamline operations, and efficiently manage resources.
+Aligning with the goals of just-in-time, manufacturing operations management systems have been designed to trim the extra fat from a business, streamline operations, and ensure efficient resource planning and utilization.
+Here is how a manufacturing ERP system can help you implement JIT:

 Key takeaways

-• For just-in-time manufacturing to work, a company has to have strong supplier relationships, effective internal communication, standardized processes, small lots, efficient workflows, and the capacity for backward scheduling.
+• Implementing JIT requires strong supplier relationships, effective internal communication, standardized processes, working in smaller lots, efficient workflows, good inventory control, and backward scheduling capability.

 You may also like: What Is Vendor-Managed Inventory and How to Use It?